Skip to main content

 feature_server_scaling_requestsGAUGErequests count per response codeThe count of feature server scaling request responses per GRPC response codeaws_region, code (OK or PERMISSION_DENIED)Preview

-feature_server_autoscaler_desired_replica_countGAUGEthe desired feature server replica countThe desired replica count of feature server set by autoscaling policy (empty if autoscaling is not enabled)aws_regionPreview
+feature_server_autoscaler_desired_replica_countGAUGEthe desired feature server replica countThe desired replica count of feature server set by autoscaling policy (empty if autoscaling is disabled)aws_regionPreview

-feature_server_autoscaler_current_replica_countGAUGEthe current feature server replica countThe current replica count of feature server (empty if autoscaling is not enabled)aws_regionPreview
+feature_server_autoscaler_current_replica_countGAUGEthe current feature server replica countThe current replica count of feature server (empty if autoscaling is disabled)aws_regionPreview

 More details on the metric types and output formats can be found in the OpenMetrics reference.